 Since 1980, the Walker’s Design department has maintained a graphic design fellowship program that provides recent graduates the opportunity to work in a professional design studio environment.

 We are searching for designers who are comfortable and adept at developing projects for both print and screen and can move fluidly between media.
-Ideal candidates will be firmly grounded in visual design principles and the print design process with demonstrated experience in interaction design and front-end development.
-In addition to print projects such as exhibition identities and collateral materials, this year’s fellow will be focusing on select projects such as design updates to the Walker website, online publishing initiatives, and our first e-publishing project.
+Ideal candidates will be firmly grounded in visual design principles and the print design process, with some experience in interaction design a plus.
+In addition to print projects such as exhibition identities and collateral materials, the fellow will also work on select projects such as online publishing initiatives, campaigns, and signage.
 The fellow will join an accomplished team of professionals known for creating industry-leading work.
 Immersed in the Design, Editorial, and New Media departments, fellows gain a deeper understanding of design; work on projects with deep, rich, interesting content; and are expected to produce work to the highest standards of design excellence.
 Fellows are employed full-time and are involved in all aspects of the design process, including client meetings and presentations through production and development.

-- Fellowship begins in July and last one year.
+- Fellowship begins in August and lasts one year.

 - Fellows work full-time in the department.